Lisa Jo Chamberlin: Aftermath and other developments

 Since her sentencing in 2006, Lisa Chamberlin is presently incarcerated on death row at the Central Mississippi Correctional Facility.
 Originally, Chamberlin was one of two women on death row in Mississippi.
 Michelle Byrom, who was initially sentenced to death in 2000 for soliciting the murder of her husband in 1999 in Tishomingo County, Mississippi, came close to execution in 2014.
-However, Byrom's conviction was overturned that same year on appeal, leading to her release in 2015.
+However, Byrom's conviction was overturned that same year on appeal, leading to her release in 2015 after she entered an Alford plea to lesser charges.
 Byrom died in 2019.
 Since Byrom's exoneration, Chamberlin remains the only female inmate on death row in Mississippi, and a November 2023 report showed that Chamberlin was one of 37 people who still remained on death row in Mississippi.
 If executed, Chamberlin would be the first woman put to death in the state since 1944.

 Meanwhile, after the end of his trial, Roger Gillett, Chamberlin's former boyfriend and accomplice, was imprisoned on death row at the Mississippi State Penitentiary, the state's designated facility for male death row inmates.
 Gillett's appeal to the Supreme Court of Mississippi was rejected on July 1, 2010, and the U.S. Supreme Court also rejected Gillett's appeal on December 22, 2011.
 However, on June 12, 2014, the Mississippi Supreme Court vacated Gillett's two death sentences and remitted his case to the lower courts for re-sentencing, although the double murder convictions of Gillett still stand.
 Gillett's re-sentencing trial was scheduled to commence on November 16, 2015.
 The case, however, dragged on for four years with Gillett's re-sentencing being in limbo.

 On July 25, 2018, Gillett was re-sentenced to life without parole, after the prosecution agreed to not seek the death penalty for Gillett a second time, a decision made after due consideration of the facts of the case and consultations with the victims' families.
 The commutation of Gillett's death sentences led to Chamberlin becoming the sole perpetrator of the murders left awaiting execution.
 Gillett is currently serving his life sentences at the Marshall County Correctional Facility, where he was transferred on March 29, 2024.

 The case of Chamberlin and Gillett was featured in a 2021 crime documentary, titled Deadly Women.

 As of 2025, Lisa Jo Chamberlin remains on death row for murdering both Vernon Hulett and Linda Heintzelman.